 - Bangs mustn’t cover the eyes or eyebrows.
 If they’re too long, use a hairpin.

-- Beards are acceptable as long as they are a natural part of your look.
+- Beards are acceptable if they are a natural part of your look.

 - Passport photo requirements state that you don’t have to show ears in a passport photo.
-They can be covered by the subject’s hair or have the individual’s hair tucked behind them.
+The subject’s hair can cover them or have the individual’s hair tucked behind them.
 The most important is for your face and neck to be visible.

 Passport photo requirements for makeup are very liberal; however, there are a few things to keep in mind: